Ak-wa/Kankra/README.md

 * Crawls a website for hrefs, js & img files
+* Detects links that use a full URL and those without
+* Adjusts the results for a useful output
 * Automatic out of Scope checking
 * Configurable:
---target      | Target to scan
+--target <str>  | Target to scan
 --depth <int>   | Depth to crawl through
---output      | Output file
+--output <str>  | Output file
 --full          | Show output with full website links
 --silent        | Do not show progress, only results

 ## Usage & examples